ory/keto/README.md

 #### Dependencies

-You need Go 1.16+ and (for the test suites):
+You need Go 1.19+ and (for the test suites):

 - Docker and Docker Compose
 - GNU Make 4.3
-- NodeJS / npm@v7
+- NodeJS / npm >= v7

-It is possible to develop ORY Keto on Windows, but please be aware that all guides assume a Unix shell like bash or zsh.
+It is possible to develop Ory Keto on Windows, but please be aware that all guides assume a Unix shell like bash or zsh.

 #### Install From Source